Health Promotion’s Department Mission:

 - Responsible stewardship

 - Nutrition education and advising

 All of the University of Oregon Campus is Smoke and Tobacco Free .

 Take advantage of our services to support you in your cessation efforts.

 - Healthcare provider screening with prescribed tobacco cessation medications (call to make an appointment; 541-346-2770).

-- Free or reduced cost over-the-counter cessation products at the UO pharmacy (stop in during open clinic hours).
+- Free or reduced cost over-the-counter nicotine replacement therapy (NRT) products at the UO pharmacy (stop in during open clinic hours).